aniljayakar/AMLProject/README.md

 ## Business Context

 Money laundering costs the global economy an estimated $800 billion to $2 trillion annually.
-Financial institutions are legally required to detect and report suspicious activity — but manual review of millions of transactions is impossible at scale.
+Financial institutions are legally required to detect and report suspicious activity, but manual review of millions of transactions is impossible at scale.

 The core challenge in building an AML detection system is not accuracy.
 It is the **precision-recall tradeoff**:
 - Too many false positives: operational teams are overwhelmed, legitimate customers are disrupted